Guardianship

 Guardianship for Minors

-Although uncommon, establishing guardianship can be relatively simple if both biological parents consent to relinquishing their parental rights either in whole or in part.
-It is often the case, however, where one or both biological parent(s) contests or opposes the need of establishing a guardianship or appointing a guardian.
-When a biological parent challenges the guardianship of a minor, the potential guardian(s) (also known as the “petitioner(s)”) must file a petition and prove to the court by clear and convincing evidence that each parent who objects to the guardianship is unfit to have custody of the child.
-The Petitioner(s) may also request guardianship on an emergency basis as well if the situation warrants such an emergency order.
-Although a potential guardian may think proving parental unfitness should be easy to do, the courts are very reluctant to take away one’s parental rights.
-If you or a loved one are seeking to file a petition for guardianship, our attorneys can help walk you through the process carefully and with compassion.
+Establishing guardianship can be relatively simple, though uncommon, when both biological parents consent to relinquishing their parental rights, in whole or in part.
+More often, one or both biological parents contest or oppose the guardianship.
+When a biological parent challenges the guardianship of a minor, the potential guardian (the “petitioner”) must file a petition.
+The petitioner must then prove, by clear and convincing evidence, that each objecting parent is unfit.
+This proof must satisfy the court.
+A petitioner may also request guardianship on an emergency basis if the situation calls for it.
+Proving parental unfitness may sound straightforward.
+In practice, courts remain very reluctant to take away a parent’s rights.
+If you or a loved one wants to file a petition for guardianship, our attorneys can walk you through the process carefully and with compassion.
+In some cases, a Guardian ad Litem investigation may also come into play.
 Please call us at (978) 637-2048 or email office@heralawgroup.com.

 Guardianships for Adults